-Several actors return to del Toro’s brilliant ensemble, including Ron Perlman and David Bradley as Geppetto.
-Bradley’s Geppetto and Gregory Mann’s Pinocchio are the heart and soul of the film.
+Several actors in del Toro’s brilliant ensemble are frequent collaborators, including Ron Perlman and David Bradley.
+Bradley’s take on Geppetto is incredibly earnest and human, and when paired with Gregory Mann’s Pinocchio, you’ve found the heart and soul of this meticulously crafted film.

 Ewan McGregor, in a surprise turn, gives one of his best performances as the Sebastian J. Cricket.
 The famous cricket is the film’s narrator, occasional comic relief, and surprise hero in the end.
 Del Toro and Patrick McHale have delivered a near perfect script for the actors and artists to interpret.